 |Conforming – High Balance Limit||One-Unit Property|

-The conforming loan limit increased nationwide on January 1, 2018.
-Loans locked in December 2017, but closing in 2018 are eligible.
+The increased conforming loan limits went into effect nationwide on January 1, 2019.
+Loans locked in December 2018 but closing in 2019 are eligible.
 If you have any questions, sign up for a consultation with one of our Loan Officers here.